Mikulov

 Mikulov (/cs/; Nikolsburg) is a town in Břeclav District in the South Moravian Region of the Czech Republic.
 It has about 7,600 inhabitants.
+Mikulov is located on the border with Austria, mainly in the Mikulov Highlands and within the Pálava Protected Landscape Area.

-From the 16th to the 19th century, it was the cultural centre of the Jewish community of Moravia.
+From the 16th to the 19th century, Mikulov was the cultural centre of the Jewish community of Moravia.
 The historic centre of Mikulov is well preserved and is protected as an urban monument reservation.
+The most important monument is the pilgrimage area of the hill Svatý kopeček with the Chapel of Saint Sebastian, which is protected as a national cultural monument.

 Etymology

 The name is derived from the personal name Mikul (an abbreviated form of Mikuláš, which is a Czech variant of Nicholas).
-In the earliest times, the German name Nikolsburg/Nicolsburg prevailed, which was then Czechized as Nyklspurg and Nyklšpurk.
+In the earliest times, the German name Nikolsburg/Nicolsburg prevailed, which was then Czechised as Nyklspurg and Nyklšpurk.
 The name Mikulov has been used since the 19th century.

 Geography

 Mikulov is located about 18 km northwest of Břeclav and 42 km south of Brno, on the border with Austria.
 It borders the Austrian municipality of Drasenhofen.

 Mikulov lies mostly in the Mikulov Highlands, but the municipal territory also extends into the Lower Morava Valley on the east and into the Dyje–Svratka Valley on the west.
 The highest point is the hill Turold at 385 m.
 Most of the municipal territory lies within the Pálava Protected Landscape Area.

-The streams Mušlovský potok and Včelínek flow through the municipal territory and supply there a set of fishponds, the largest of which are Nový rybník with an area of 31 ha and Šibeník with an area of 23 ha.
-Another notable body of water is Janičův vrch, a flooded former sandstone quarry, which is protected as a nature monument and occasionally used for swimming.
+The streams Mušlovský potok and Včelínek flow through the municipal territory and supply there a system of fishponds, the largest of which are Nový rybník with an area of 31 ha and Šibeník with an area of 23 ha.
+Another notable body of water is Janičův vrch – a flooded former sandstone quarry, which is protected as a nature monument and occasionally used for swimming.